fabianmax/car-classification/blog/Transfer Learning with ResNet.md

 ##### Prefiltering

-There are multiple approaches to filter non-car images out of the dataset:
+There are multiple possible approaches to filter non-car images out of the dataset:

 1. Use a pretrained model
 2. Train another model to classify car/no-car
-3. Train a generative network on a car dataset and use the discriminator
+3. Train a generative network on a car dataset and use the discriminator part of the network

-We decided to pursue the first approach since it is the most direct and very good pretrained models exist.
+We decided to pursue the first approach since it is the most direct one and very good pretrained models are easily available.
 If one wanted to pursue the second or third approach, one could e.g. use [this](https://ai.stanford.edu/~jkrause/cars/car_dataset.html) dataset to train the model.
 The referred dataset only contains images of cars but is significantly smaller than the dataset we used.

 We chose the ResNet50V2 in the `tensorflow.keras.applications` module with the pretrained "imagenet" weights.
 In a first step, we must figure out the indices and classnames of the imagenet labels corresponding to car images.